 Fresh Sausages

 Fresh sausages are embarrassingly simple to make; the procedure resembles preparing a meal.
+Although making fresh sausages is easy, it is still a great introduction to the art of sausage making.
 A fresh sausage is neither cooked nor smoked, which explains the ease of its production.
+The sausage will turn out great if fresh meat is selected and basic safety rules are obeyed.
 A fresh sausage will end up on a breakfast plate with fries and ketchup or on a grill in the backyard.
 Everybody knows how to make a hamburger; if you stuff ground and spiced meat into a casing, it becomes a sausage.
 Somehow, this classical definition has been twisted in recent years, and many ordinary meat dishes, such as meat patties, are also called sausages.
 The best example is McDonald’s® Sausage Mc Muffin, which is a meat patty served on a bun.

-The taste of the sausage depends on selected meats and spices added to the mix.
+Fresh Italian sausages.
+The taste of the sausage depends on the selected meats and spices added to the mix.
 If you want to make Italian sausage, use fennel, the dominant spice in the recipe.
 Add red pepper or cayenne to create a medium or hot sausage version.
 Polish white sausage requires garlic and marjoram (optional); other sausages call for different spice combinations.
 The best advice is to use spices that you like; after all, you are the one who will eat the sausage.

 The Internet has millions of recipes that creative cooks invented.
 There are sausages with apples, arugula, pineapples, and other ingredients.
 Many large recipe-oriented websites must provide new content continuously to stay alive.
-They employ people with writing skills on a paid by article or recipe basis, and those creative persons look everywhere to find an original or rather unusual recipe.
+They employ people with writing skills on a paid-by-article or recipe basis, and those creative persons look everywhere to find an original or rather unusual recipe.
 In our opinion, this has little in common with serious sausage making and rather fits into the general cooking category, which makes sense as many recipes are written by restaurant chefs who always think about cooking a meal.

-Providing that fresh meat is obtained and the safety practices are implemented, there is little to worry about Salmonella, E.coli or Clostridium botulinum as high heat during cooking takes care of those pathogens.
+Providing that fresh meat is obtained and the safety practices are implemented, there is little to worry about Salmonella, E. coli, or Clostridium botulinum as high heat during cooking takes care of those pathogens.
 Store fresh sausages in a refrigerator for 2-3 days or up to 2-3 months in the freezer.
 They must be fully cooked before serving.

 Name Max Fat in % Max Water in %